Silent Witness: Critical review

 An episode first broadcast in April 2012 attracted criticism for its violent and sadistic content.
 There were 632 complaints made about the fifteenth-series episode Redhill, written by Ed Whitmore, which included a scene depicting a sadistic sexual and murderous attack.
 The BBC was censured by the editorial committee of the BBC Trust, which said in its report:

 The BBC had responded to the initial criticism of the episode by saying that it took its responsibility to its audience "extremely seriously" and always tried to "strike the right balance between compelling drama without being unnecessarily graphic".
 It said that "The final scene was not an attempt to gratuitously shock the audience; ...
 We acknowledge that certain scenes may have been challenging, but we filmed and presented them in such a way as to make sure that although as a viewer the implication was there, it was never actually shown."

-The show has also been criticised by reviewer Michael Hogan.
-Reviewing the first episode of series 21, he asked in the UK's Daily Telegraph how it had become the world’s longest running crime drama, writing: "In place of convincing dialogue or emotion, they instead exchanged meaningful stares" and "The leading pair were so wooden, they made the bodies on the autopsy slab look lively."